troydeville/NEAT-swift/README.md

 This implementation is based on K.O.
 Stanley and R. Miikkulainen's paper. http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf

 NEAT stands for Neural Evolution of Augmenting Topologies.
-Just as our brain creates neurons to keep learned things accessible, this algorithm searches spaces minimally by aslo creating 'neurons' in order to find a solution.
+Just as our brain uses neurons to interpret information, this algorithm searches spaces minimally by creating new connections competitively until a solution is found.